A Step by Step Guide on Pen Testing a Mobile Application (With Tools and Service Providers):

 What Should You Expect from your Test?

-The reason behind testing is to find out as many issues as we can and to ensure that the issues are found before it actually impacts the end users.
-The main reason for getting mobile security issue is because developers want to create more useful apps than secured apps and there are chances for lack of security awareness while developing the apps.
+The reason behind testing is to find out as many issues as we can and to ensure that the issues are found before it actually impacts the end-users.
+The main reason for getting a mobile security issue is because developers want to create more useful apps than secured apps and there are chances for lack of security awareness while developing the apps.